mlbowser/journal2020/content/Journal_2020.md

 papillae, making these *Lemna turionifera*.
 It was only evident on the younger fronds.
 More disturbing, I did not find any turions that completely lacked any vestige of roots.
-This might have been because I have been keeping them at room temperature on the windo sill since [Monday](#monday-september-28).
+This might have been because I have been keeping them at room temperature on the window sill since [Monday](#monday-september-28).

 I examined *Lemna* specimens I had collected from an unnamed lake off of